aajanki/fi-sentence-embeddings-eval/README.md

 details.

 (Preliminary) conclusions:
+* Average pooled word2vec or SIF (= frequency weighted average of word2vec) should be the first choices because they are among the top performers in all tested tasks.
 * Word embedding models perform much better than TF-IDF
-* SIF is among the top performing models in all tasks, but SIF is not overwhelmingly better than plain average pooled word2vec.
-Still, my first choice would be SIF due to it's simplicity.
-* More advanced models BERT and LASER, whic incorporate word context, are not much better than SIF and often worse.
-This is in contrast to general experiences in English.
+* More advanced models BERT and LASER, which incorporate word context, are not much better than SIF and often worse.
+This is in contrast to general experiences on English.
 Maybe the BERT/LASER training corpuses for Finnish are too small?